ruby / job queues

 Job.new(db).call

-. with optional argsJob.new(db).call(foo: 1, bar: "baz")
+with optional argsJob.new(db).call(foo: 1, bar: "baz")

-. - The only dependencies are Ruby, Postgres, and the pg gem.
+. - The only dependencies are Ruby, Postgres,

 Modest needs

-In my application, I have ~20 queues. ~80% of these invoke third-party APIs that have rate limits such as GitHub, Discord, Slack, and Postmark.
+In my app, I have ~20 queues. ~80% of these invoke third-party APIs that have rate limits such as GitHub, Discord, Slack, and Postmark.
 I don't need these jobs to be high-throughput or highly parallel; processing one at a time is fine.

 How